sprechblase/docsframe/CONTRIBUTING.md

 2. **Provide a descriptive title and detailed description of your changes in the pull request.**

-## Docsframe Component Development

-To develop a new Component, please refer to the [Docsframe Experimental](https://github.com/sprechblase/docsframe-experimental) project.

 ## Ask for Help

 For any help or questions, please open a new [GitHub issue](https://github.com/sprechblase/docsframe/issues/new/choose).